MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ### -DisablePrivacyMode
 Indicates whether to disable privacy mode.
 Privacy mode prevents users, other than administrators, from displaying threat history.
+If you specify a value of $False or do not specify a value, privacy mode is enabled.

 ```yaml
 Type: Boolean